Renformation

 חָגַג châgag, khaw-gag'; a primitive root (compare H2283, H2328); properly, to move in a circle

-1440 BC - God speaks with Moses on
+1440 BC - Moses is given the "pattern"

 1406 BC - Moses dies & Hebrews enter